Top Skip to main content

 • How can I apply?

 All applicants who wish to be considered for a Visiting Scholar position must be nominated by a member of academic staff in the School.
-The nominating staff member must complete the Visiting Scholar Nomination Form or Visiting Spin Out Member Nomination Form (if candidate is currently employed by a spin out company), for recommendation by the Head of School and onward approval by Academic Affairs.
+The nominating staff member must complete the Visiting Scholar Nomination Form or Visiting Spin Out Member Nomination Form (if candidate is currently employed by a spin out company), and ensure that a completed Due Diligence Check Form is submitted.
+These documents are required for recommendation by the Head of School and onward approval by Academic Affairs.

 • Important to Know